yhlong0/IntellectCapital/Notes/indexInvesting.md

 7. The straw that broke the camel's back.
 8. A fat wallet is the enemy of superior returns.
 When you have a lot of money, the great investing ideas will reduce dramastically
 9. Successful short-term marketing strategies are rarely--if ever--optimal long-term investment strategies.
+10. The biggest risk is the long-term risk of not putting your money to work at a generous return, not the short-term(but nonetheless real) risk of market volatility.
+11.